norsig/vpn-ca-api/README.md

     $ sudo -u apache bin/vpn-cert-service-init

-To generate the server configuration use the following.
+To generate the server configuration for use in your OpenVPN server use the following.
 Please note that it will take a **really** long time to generate the DH keys.

     $ sudo -u apache bin/vpn-cert-service-generate-server-config vpn.example.org

-The second command will generate a server configuration file that can be loaded in your OpenVPN server.

 You also need to store a hashed password for protecting the HTTP interface in `config/config.ini`.
 The default password is `s3cr3t`.
 You can generate your